To install Let’s Encrypt and setup free SSL/TLS certificates Ubuntu nginx, Open your terminal window, type

-Let’s Encrypt is a Certificate Authority (CA) that provides an accessible way to obtain and install free TLS/SSL certificates while enabling encrypted HTTPS on a web server.
+Let’s Encrypt is a certificate authority (CA) that provides an accessible way to obtain and install free TLS/SSL certificates, enabling encrypted HTTPS on web servers.
 It simplifies the process by providing a software client, Certbot, which attempts to automate most (if not all) of the necessary steps.
-Currently, the entire process of obtaining and installing certificates on both Apache and Nginx is fully automated.

-How to Install Let’s Encrypt On Ubuntu 22.04 Nginx
+How to Install Let’s Encrypt & Certbot on Ubuntu 22.04 Nginx

-Follow the following steps to install and configure let’s encrypt SSL certificate on ubuntu 22.04 Nginx using terminal or command line:
+Here are some steps to install and configure let’s Encrypt SSL certificate & certbot on ubuntu 22.04 Nginx using terminal or command line:

 sudo nano /etc/nginx/sites-available/example.com